10 Best Field Service Management Software Tools for 2025 (Expert-Approved)

 1. What is Field Service Management (FSM)?

-For OEMs and manufacturers, managing aftersales operations is complex.
+For OEMs and machinery manufacturers, managing after-sales operations is complex.
 Field service management software helps digitalise workflows, schedule technicians, and improve response times.
 The best field service software also integrates job tracking and customer service into one platform.
 In this guide, we review the 10 best field service management tools in 2025, helping you compare features, scheduling, and pricing.

 2. Why OEMs Need Field Services Management Tools